tkeskita/smoothMesh/README.md

 ## Basic usage examples

-Adjust at least the `-centroidalIters`, `-maxStepLength` and `-minEdgeLength` options according to your case.
+You can now run smoothMesh without providing any parameter values, but the result may not be very good.
+It is suggested to adjust at least the `-centroidalIters`, `-maxStepLength` and `-minEdgeLength` options according to your case.

 - Parallel run example: `mpirun -np 3 smoothMesh -centroidalIters 20 -maxStepLength 0.01 -minEdgeLength 0.05 -parallel`